 Long-Term Stormwater Management Plan Documents

 The Clean Water Act resulted in laws and local regulations that require property owners to be environmentally responsible, whether the property is owned by the government or private owners.
-Riverton City’s Municipal Separate Storm Sewer System (MS4) Permit, identifies specific regulations requiring regulatory mechanisms that protect our water resources from the impacts of development.
+Riverton City’s Municipal Separate Storm Sewer System (MS4) Permit, identifies specific regulations requiring the City to implement regulatory mechanisms that protect our water resources from the impacts of development.

 City has provided a Long-Term Stormwater Management Plan Template in word format.
-The template includes base plan language including SOP's that can cover many of the issues for most sites but the development's designer is expected to tweak them to conform to the unique site conditions.
+The template includes base plan language including SOP's that can cover many of the issues for most sites.
+However, the development's designer is expected to modify the SOP's to conform to the unique site conditions.
 The development is also encouraged to include any of their own existing O&M and SOP's documents into the plan.
-To facilitate an environment of equality and manageability among development staff must require the use of the Long-Term Stormwater Management Plan template.
-The Long-Term Stormwater Management Plan includes an agreement that is recorded on the property however when changes to the Long-Term Stormwater Management Plan are desired and warranted, the agreement will remain unchanged and the revision may occur at staff level with the City.
+To facilitate an environment of equality and manageability, development staff must require the use of the Long-Term Stormwater Management Plan template.
+The Long-Term Stormwater Management Plan includes an agreement that is recorded on the property, however, when changes to the Long-Term Stormwater Management Plan are desired and warranted, the agreement will remain unchanged and the revision may occur at staff level with the City.

 Riverton Public Works Facility also functions under its own Long-Term Stormwater Management Plan that it available as a model for development.
 City staff will use this plan as a benchmark when reviewing Long-Term Stormwater Management Plans created for proposed developments.
 However, the City also encourages innovation of sites designs and SOPs that are more efficient at reducing pollutants specific to your property.